daniel1919-00/DominusApi/docs/docs/validation.md

     'request_field' => 'date|date_after:tomorrow'
 ]);
 ```
-Multiple rules on the same field are run in order and *throws an exception* at the first rule that has an error (to prevent this set the ->validate method $bailOnFirstError argument to false).
+Multiple rules on the same field are run in order and *throws an exception* to the first rule that has an error (to prevent this set the ->validate method $bailOnFirstError argument to false).

 ``` php
 <?php